dunstontc/learn-go/code/McCleod/GolangTraining/04-Data-Structures/readme.md

 ## Maps

 - A [map](https://golang.org/ref/spec#Map_types) is an unordered group of elements of one type, called the element type, indexed by a set of unique keys of another type, called the key type.
+Field names may be specified explicitly (*IdentifierList*) or implicitly (*AnonymousField*).
   - key / value storage
   - a “dictionary”
 - The value of an uninitialized map is `nil`.